bloadvenro/webpack-starter-kit/README.md

 - start/build in docker out of the box (just issue `yarn docker-start` command; see `package.json` _scripts_ section)
 - automatic templates directory scanning: simply add templates (landing, main, about, etc) and webpack html plugin instance will be created for each of them during startup.
 - flawless livereload for html changes (based of write-file plugin, connect-livereload and livereload server/watcher)
-- full js/css/images minification with long-caching in productio
+- full js/css/images minification with long-caching in production and css autoprefixing
 - clarifying configuration commentaries and "uncomment me" sections for quick features activation
 - open browser page in development mode